vlopez0392/Modern-Javascript/Section_2/Notes/Video16_Type_Coercion.md

 ```

 <p align = "justify">
-Example 4: Type coercion boolean into number.
+<strong>Example 4:</strong>Type coercion boolean into number.
 JS coerces boolean true and false values to 1 and 0 respectively to perform the operations.
 </p>

 ```Javascript